jmbarne3/jimbarnesdev/_posts/2023-06-27-django-rpg-api-part-1.md

 DB_PORT=5432
 ```
 {: file=".env"}

-In order to consume the `.env` file we'll install one additional dependency.
+To consume the `.env` file we'll install one additional dependency.
 Add `"django-environ"` to your `pyproject.toml` dependency array and rerun `pip install .` to install the additional dependency.

 Let's go ahead and edit the `rpgapi/settings.py` file and make sure of our new environment variables.